Preferential bidding system: Bid lines

 In the bid lines approach, pairings are placed within pre-built lines by line optimizer, a computer program that puts the pairings into "legal" lines, and does not take into account the individual crew members' preferences, nor the constraints imposed by crew members.
 The generic set of lines are then published for bidding.
-A crew member is free to choose any line and it will be awarded as long as no other senior crew member who also wants this same line.
-Unless the most senior in the bid package, crew member needs to submit multiple preferred lines in order to guarantee a preferred line; otherwise, a leftover line will be awarded.
+A crew member is free to choose any line and it will be awarded as long as no other senior crew member also wants this same line.
+Unless they are the most senior in the bid package, a crew member needs to submit multiple preferred lines in order to guarantee a preferred line; otherwise, a leftover line will be awarded.
 By the bidding process, the preferred line may not be awarded completely, because the line was created without reference to specific crew member constraints, it may conflict with crew members' predetermined activities.
 The conflicting pairings must then be reassigned to other crew members resulting in a wide range of inefficiencies.
 Clearly this post-award reallocation is costly to the airlines.
 These inefficiencies also force airlines to hire more crew members.
 However, bid line does offer a transparent and easy process to bid and to award, and in many cases the conflict itself actually benefits the crew members that being paid without the work according to the contracts.
 Though management is eager to streamline operations, crew members may still prefer the bid lines.

 PBS

-In the PBS approach, the lines have not been created at the bidding, and the crew members have the ability to designate what kind of pairings, the properties of the line, and days off they prefer, thereby building a line themselves.
+In this approach, the lines have not been created at the bidding, and the crew members have the ability to designate what kind of pairings, the properties of the line, and days off they prefer, thereby building a line themselves.
 PBS also allows crew members to bid reserve duties mixed with the pairings biddings.
 PBS provides a one-step process from the pairings to the lines that each crew member prefers and can legally cover.

-The real challenge for PBS is that it tries to solve two innately conflicted goals, honoring preferences without violating seniority and awarding all pairings.
+The challenge for PBS is that it tries to solve two conflicting goals, honoring preferences without violating seniority and awarding all pairings.